To root for the Mets, you Must Endure The Suffering

 After a great run in the late 1990s and early 2000s that included back-to-back playoff appearances in 1999 and 2000, the Mets went back down the hill as management went the aging-star route to try to keep the club viable.
 Hello, Mo Vaughn and Roberto Alomar.
 Goodbye, winning ways.

 Embarrassment came both in on-field performance and off-field incidents.
-In the final game of Bobby Valentine's managerial tenure in 2002, the Braves' players all got a good laugh when Bobby Cox sent up pitcher Jung Bong as a pinch-hitter.
+In the final game of Bobby Valentine's managerial tenure in 2002, the Braves' players all got a good laugh when Bobby Cox sent up pitcher Jung Bong as a pinch hitter.
 That was a way to mock what happened a week earlier when embarrassing photos of a Mets pitcher (Grant Roberts) smoking marijuana surfaced.

 Mets management thought Valentine was one of the problems.
 They replaced him with Art Howe and signed Tom Glavine away from the Braves.